yt8956gh/CCU-Data-Structure/DS_hw5/README.txt

     Union-Find Algorithm:

     It make every vertice save a key ,which is minimum vertice in that subtree.
-    That "some vertex have same key" represents that they are in same subtree, vice veresa.
+    That "some vertex have same key" represents that they are in same subtree, vice versa.
     A new edge will form a circuit iff. they are in same subtree.

     It works like below...